nus-cs2103-AY2223S1/tp/docs/team/songivan00.md

   * Developer Guide:
     * Added Non-Functional Requirements
     * Worked on the implementation of the proposed edit task feature in v1.3
+    * Worked on the overall formatting and vetting of the DG

 * **Contributions to team-based tasks**:
   * Submitted product name, target user profile and value proposition via TEAMMATES